 Shade Netting for Plants:

 This is the most obvious and perhaps the easiest thing to do.
-A shade cloth is easily available commercially, and it will do the job for you.
+A shade cloth is easily available commercially and it will do the job for you.
 Also, if you would rather make the cloth at home, then you just need to take a fish net and weave strips of cloth through it.
 Then place it on the plants.
+Another easy method or reducing the sun's intensity on your plants, especially in south and west facing gardens in summers is using old bedsheets as barriers, the sunlight that filters through is enough to keep your plants happy.

 But, remember to use this as a temporary solution because if your plants get accustomed to this shade, then they will find surviving without it tough.